cyclus/cyclus.github.com/source/user/tutorial/index.rst

 In this tutorial, we will build, run and analyze a fuel cycle scenario using
 |Cyclus|, a nuclear fuel cycle simulator.
 This tutorial assumes that the learner is already
 familiar with the purpose of a nuclear fuel cycle simulator.
-This tutorial will require an internet connection so that |Cyclus| can be run remotely.

 Overview
 ---------